timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle A-Income Taxes/CHAPTER 1-NORMAL TAXES AND SURTAXES/Subchapter B-Computation of Taxable Income/PART IX-ITEMS NOT DEDUCTIBLE/PART IX-ITEMS NOT DEDUCTIBLE.md

       * (iii) provided on an oil or gas platform or drilling rig if the platform or rig is located offshore, or

-      * (iv) provided on an oil or gas platform or drilling rig, or at a support camp which is in proximity and integral to such platform or rig, if the platform or rig is located in the United States north of 54 degrees north latitude.
+      * (iv) provided on an oil or gas platform or drilling rig, or at a support camp which is in proximity and integral to such platform or rig, if the platform or rig is located in the United States north of 54 degrees north latitude, or

+    * (D) such expense is—

+      * (i) for food or beverages provided by a restaurant, and

+      * (ii) paid or incurred before January 1, 2023.

 * Clauses (i) and (ii) of subparagraph (C) shall not apply to vessels primarily engaged in providing luxury water transportation (determined under the principles of subsection (m)).
 In the case of the employee, the exception of subparagraph (A) shall not apply to expenses described in subparagraph (B).